Partridge Wilson Engineering: Electric road vehicles

 In 1934 Partridge Wilson produced their first electric van, suitable for a payload of 5-6 cwt, and branded the Wilson Electric.
 It was fitted with a 29-cell, 129 Amp-hour battery manufactured by Exide Ironclad, and had a range of 35 to 40 mi, with a top speed of 16 to 17 mph.
 Speed control was arranged by switching of the motor fields and the battery cells, so that a starting resistance to limit the initial current through the motor was not needed.
 Early customers included the West Ham Electricity Department, who bought two standard chassis in 1934, which were fitted with streamlined bodies by Tomlinson (Marylebone) Ltd. They had a capacity of 5-7 cwt, and were powered by a 24-cell battery made by D P Kathanode driving a Metropolitan-Vickers motor.
 This arrangement gave a top speed of about 20 mph and a range of 50 mi.

 The Electric Vehicle Committee of Great Britain was established in 1934.
 Its aim was to promote, develop and protect the electric vehicle industry, not only in Britain, but throughout the British Empire.
 In recognition of their entry into this field, Partridge Wilson were allowed to appoint a representative to the committee.

 The first vehicle proved to be a success, and in early 1935, they introduced the MW model, for a 15 cwt payload.
-The centrally-mounted GEC traction motor drove the rear wheels through a propellor shaft and a Moss overhead-worm type axle.
+The centrally mounted GEC traction motor drove the rear wheels through a propeller shaft and a Moss overhead-worm type axle.
 The 60 volt, 192 Amp-hour Exide Ironclad batteries provided a range of 35 to 40 mi.

 In 1935 they introduced a variant of the MW model, similar to their existing 15 cwt design, but adapted for a payload of 20-25 cwt.
 The vehicle was powered by Exide Ironclad batteries, with control through floor-mounted accelerator and brake pedals.
 Pressing the accelerator caused a number of relay contacts to close, at a preselected rate controlled by a fluid dashpot.
 Despite the increase in payload, they managed to keep the price the same as for the lighter model.

 As part of their mandate, the Electric Vehicle Committee of Great Britain jointly organised a conference at Southport, Merseyside with the borough electrical engineer of Southport, which took place in December 1935.
 Partridge Wilson showed their vehicles, as did four other manufacturers, and also showed their chargers, as did the Westinghouse Brake and Signal Company.
 It was one of several such conferences which were planned to take place.
 The company increased their prices at the beginning of 1937, by which time they were offering seven vehicles in their LW range, and three in their MW range.